openvinotoolkit/openvino_contrib/modules/optimum/README.md

 )
 ```

+NNCF module is independent from the Runtime module so `model` class should not be wrapped to one of `OVAutoModel` classes.

 Training [examples](https://github.com/huggingface/transformers/tree/master/examples/pytorch) can be found in Transformers library.
 NNCF configs are published in [config](./optimum/intel/nncf/configs) folder.
-Add `--nncf_config` with a path to corresponding config when train your model.
+Add `--nncf_config` with a path to corresponding config when training your model.
 More command line examples [here](https://github.com/openvinotoolkit/nncf/tree/develop/third_party_integration/huggingface_transformers).

 `python examples/pytorch/token-classification/run_ner.py --model_name_or_path bert-base-cased --dataset_name conll2003 --output_dir bert_base_cased_conll_int8 --do_train --do_eval --save_strategy epoch --evaluation_strategy epoch --nncf_config nncf_bert_config_conll.json`

-To use NNCF component, install the package with `[nncf]` or `[all]` extras:
+To use the NNCF component, install the package with `[nncf]` or `[all]` extras:

 ```bash
 pip install optimum-openvino[nncf]
 ```

-## POT

-TBD

-See [Changelog](https://github.com/openvinotoolkit/openvino_contrib/wiki/Optimum-OpenVINO-Changelog) page for details about module development.
+See the [Changelog](https://github.com/openvinotoolkit/openvino_contrib/wiki/Optimum-OpenVINO-Changelog) page for details about module development.